Gur Alroey

-Gur Alroey (born September 10, 1968) is an Israeli historian specializing in the modern Jewish history, specifically researching Jewish immigration.
+Gur Alroey (Hebrew: גור אלרואי; born September 10, 1968) is an Israeli historian specializing in the modern Jewish history, specifically researching Jewish immigration.
 He is the President of the University of Haifa.

 A professor in the Department of Land of Israel Studies at the University of Haifa, he is the founder and head of the Ruderman Program for the Study of American Jewry.
 He served as Dean of the Faculty of Humanities at the University from October 2016 to October 2019.
 From April 2021 to October 2024, he served as Rector of the University, and in January 2024, he was elected the President, assuming office in October 2024.

 Early life and education

 Gur Alroey was born in Tel Aviv-Yafo, Israel and he was raised by his parents with his two brothers in Ramat Eshkol, Jerusalem.
 His father, Yoash Alroey was the director of the sports department of Israeli television.
 He completed his high school studies at the Rene Kassin School in Jerusalem.
 In 1987, he enlisted and served as a soldier, and later an officer, in the Givati Brigade.
 He was discharged from the IDF in 1991 with the rank of lieutenant.
 Later on, he joined the IDF's Missing Persons and is still in reserve service and holds the rank of Major.
 In his service he has solved three cases of missing persons from the Israeli War of Independence.

 His academic journey began at the Hebrew University of Jerusalem.
 He completed his undergraduate studies in 1995 in the Department of Jewish History and the Department of General History.
 In 1997, he completed his master's degree with distinction at the Avraham Harman Research Institute for Contemporary Jewry at the Hebrew University.
 His master's thesis dealt with the issue of suicide during the Second and Third Aliyah periods.
 Alroey continued his doctoral studies at the same research institute and wrote a doctoral thesis on Jewish immigration to the Land of Israel in the early 20th century: the case of the Second Aliyah under the supervision of Prof. Hagit Lavsky and Prof. Gideon Shimoni.